Edge Computing vs. Cloud Computing

 Use of a remote server for management and storage of data and its processing just like a local in-house server is the function of Cloud computing.
-All these data comprise of a service similar to a physical server and can be used to perform all business activities.
+All these data comprise a service similar to a physical server and can be used to perform all business activities.

 Edge computing is usually termed as ‘processing of data at the edge of a network’.
 This usually refers to the processing of data at the user end instead of being processed in a local or virtual server.